aspose-page/Aspose.Page-API-References/english/java/com.aspose.xps.metadata/pagewatermarkoriginheight/_index.md

 ---
 title: PageWatermarkOriginHeight
 second_title: Aspose.Page for Java API Reference
-description: Specifies the origin of a watermark relative to the origin of the PageImageableSize.
+description: Specifies the origin of a watermark relative to the origin of the PageImageableSize.
 type: docs
 weight: 132
 url: /java/com.aspose.xps.metadata/pagewatermarkoriginheight/